statisticsnorway/dapla-statbank-client/README.md

 # You can change for example date by specifying it: StatbankClient(loaduser = "LASTEBRUKER", date="2023-02-16")
 ```

-Be aware that from the **dapla staging environment** you will be sending to statbank-TEMP-database, your changes will not be published.
-But if you are in the main dapla-jupyterlab (prod), you WILL publish to statbanken, in the PROD database.
+Be aware that from the **dapla-staging environment** you will be sending to statbank-TEMP-database, your changes will not be published.
+For this you need the "test-password", which is for the same user (lastebruker), but different from the ordinary password (lastepassord).
+If you are missing the test-password, have the statbank-team send it to you for you loaduser.
+If you are in the main dapla-jupyterlab (prod), you **WILL** publish to statbanken, in the PROD database.
 So pay extra attention to the **publishing-date** when in dapla-main-prod-jupyterlab.
+And be aware of which password you are entering, based on your environment.

 ### Usage Transferring